enercity/zeebe-simple-monitor-patches/PATCHES.md

   - so upon new releases, they can be rebased or recreated on top of the new release branch
 - branches on top of the official release branches, that merges the features, e.g. https://github.com/enercity/zeebe-simple-monitor-patches/tree/release/v2.7.2-with-patches

+> [!TIP]
+> You must be able to check out every branch and run it locally.

 See this example: